 When canoeing we should be in control.
 To do this we need to be able to observe our environment, observe and communicate with those we paddle with and to monitor our own performance and wellbeing so we can make appropriate decisions.
-We also need to be able to move our canoe efficiently on the water and plan ahead so we can use external forces to help us or minimise their impact.
-Key features of being in control include our ability to stay relaxed and understanding how our body and canoe can be best set up for any given manoeuvre.
+We also need to be able to move our canoe efficiently on the water and plan ahead so we can harness external forces to help us or minimise their impact.
+Key features of being in control include our ability to stay relaxed, and understanding how our body and canoe can be best set up for any given manoeuvre.
 We need to be able to move our canoe forwards skilfully and will also need to be able to manoeuvre our canoe in tighter places and stop.
+We need to be able to manage our momentum and decide when to use power to drive the canoe and when to slow it.
+We need to be able to do this with, against and across the wind, waves and flow.